dajevtic/dolibarr-files/README.md

 # Elbmultiupload

-Multiple files upload module, with revisioning and category functionality for files, for Dolibarr ERP
+Multiple files upload module, with revisioning and category functionality for files, for Dolibarr ERP.

 ## Installation

 Module installs as a standard Dolibarr module by downloading and extracting in htdocs folder.

+Name of the module folder must be **elbmultiupload**.

 Enable module via admin interface (Modules/Application setup -> Other) section of modules pages.